viesturz/klipper/docs/Command_Templates.md

 The SET_GCODE_VARIABLE command may be useful for saving state between macro calls.
 Variable names may not contain any upper case characters.

+In `python` macros, a `variables.name` syntax can be used to read/write variables.

 For example:

 ```